b1tr0t/PEPC/explainer.md

     such as an important presentation, users will struggle to navigate the settings surfaces to change the permission decision.*

-1.  **Accessibility**: Permission UI for a capability is triggered through the direct use of the capability.
+1.  <a name="accessibility"></a>**Accessibility**: Permission UI for a capability is triggered through the direct use of the capability.
 Typically JavaScript invokes permission UI, presenting an issue for both screen readers and magnification users.

     Script attached to an existing DOM element is not interpreted by the screen reader.
 If the DOM element was not accessibility tested and does not provide